By Caroline May, MBA, MS Nutrition, NBC-HWC

 Workplace Options partners with corporations globally to provide services designed to maximize workforce wellness and wellbeing.
 A number of these programs can support diabetes prevention and management, including the following:

-- Wellness Coaching – can help employees and their family members with healthy living goals related to tobacco cessation, nutrition, activity, weight management, and mindfulness-based stress reduction
+- Wellness Coaching – can help employees and their family members with healthy living goals related to tobacco cessation, nutrition, activity, weight management, and mindfulness programs

 - On-Site Health Screenings – biometric screenings can identify risk factors and red flags